Cockatoo, Victoria: Sporting

-Cockatoo has two main sporting areas: Mountain Road reserve, which has a football oval, netball courts, indoor YMCA Stadium and Little Athletics Course; and Bailey Road tennis courts.
+Cockatoo has two main sporting areas: Mountain Road reserve, which has a football oval, netball courts, indoor YMCA Stadium and Little Athletics Course; and Bailey Road tennis courts and Bowls Club.
 The Josie Bysouth reserve is a smaller ground mainly used for equestrian events and pony club.
 The main sport of the town is Australian Rules Football with the Gembrook-Cockatoo Football Club or "Brookers" representing the town in both the local senior and junior leagues in the Yarra Valley Mountain District Football League.

 The town's other sporting teams include netball, cricket, tennis, equestrian, basketball, athletics and soccer.

 A BMX track was constructed along Alma Treloar Reserve where it was opened to the public in 2020.

+There is a large children’s playground, a fenced off leash dog park, a skate bowl, public toilets and plenty of parking all located at Alma Treloar Reserve.

 Township Committee

-Cockatoo has a committee that lobbies local and state governments for funding and local recognition of the town; the committee meets monthly and discusses local issues and projects.
+Cockatoo has a committee that lobbies local and state governments for funding and local recognition of the town; the committee meets quarterly and discusses local issues and projects.